 Also of interest is that Lapwai has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Lapwai who are college-educated is close to the national average for all communities of 21.84%: 17.90% of the adults in Lapwai have a bachelor's degree or advanced degree.
+The education level of Lapwai citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.90% of adults 25 and older in Lapwai have a college degree.

 The per capita income in Lapwai in 2022 was $18,066, which is low income relative to Idaho and the nation.
 This equates to an annual income of $72,264 for a family of four.
 However, Lapwai contains both very wealthy and poor people as well.